CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Removable Disk (Quarantine PC) **

 A quarantine PC can test for malware on behalf of OT storage media.
-For this purpose, employees must be instructed to check storage media from an untrustworthy source (eg USB sticks) for malicious programs using the quarantine PC before such data carriers are transferred to the OT network or to OT components with no or limited access Antivirus program can be connected.
+For this purpose, employees must be instructed to check storage media from an untrustworthy source (eg USB sticks) for malicious programs by means of the quarantine PC before such data carriers are transferred to the OT network or to OT components with no or limited access Antivirus program can be connected.

 The quarantine PC should have a current patch level of virus protection programs and be recorded with current malware signatures.
 Therefore, the signatures of quarantine PCs must always be up to date.

-In addition to a possibly automated verification of the storage media by the quarantine PC, a manual check for the volume should always be performed as well.
+In addition to a possibly automated review of the storage media by the quarantine PC, a manual check for the volume should always be performed.

 ** Use of mobile devices **

 On service laptops, programming devices and similar devices, which are used especially in the field of OT, can not be waived in the rule.
 Therefore, special considerations are necessary here, so that the security of the OT infrastructure is not endangered by weak points in these clients or in their use.

 Smartphones, tablets and other mobile devices that are not exclusively managed in the OT network should generally not be connected to the OT network.
-If this is desired, then these are to be adequately secured.
+If this is desired, these must be adequately secured.
 To secure these devices, the relevant IT-Grundschutz modules should also be used.

 ** Use of notebooks for maintenance purposes **

 In applications, notebooks are often used as mobile maintenance devices.
 In principle, it is important to define the work to be carried out before each mission and the employee must be able to do so due to his training and knowledge.
 When working on systems with high protection requirements (SIL, GMP etc.), additional measures must be taken to ensure that no unintentional changes are made.

-Technical safety measures (eg protection of the configuration data of the field device by means of appropriate bridge) or alternatively organizational measures (dual control principle) must be applied.
+Technical safety measures (eg protection of the configuration data of the field device by means of appropriate bridge) or alternatively organizational measures (four-eye principle) are to be applied.

 ** Internal devices **